ProcessMedic/PureProcess/README.md

 # PureProcess

-**PureProcess** is an elegant and clean theme for the Ghost website platform.
+**PureProcess** is an elegant and clean theme for the Ghost website platform, used by the [ProcessMedic](https://processmedic.com) team for our website.

 It is free and open source software - anyone can use it to make their website look amazing.